kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/api/caver.klay/config.md

 caver.klay.getProtocolVersion([callback])
 ```

-Returns the Klaytn protocol version of the node.
+Returns the Kaia protocol version of the node.
 The current version (as of v1.9.0) of Cypress/Baobab is `istanbul/65`.

 **Parameters**